-- those signals, it can choose not to offer any local signals by not offering local-into-local service in a DMA. - Both satellite and cable operators are subject to restrictions on the distant signals that they can offer their subscribers.
-The primary regulatory mechanisms for restricting cable retransmission of distant signals are the FCC's network nonduplication and syndicated exclusivity rules that require the cable operator to black out distant programming that duplicates local programming.
-The primary mechanisms for restricting satellite retransmission are a complex array of rules that confine the retransmission of distant network signals to those subscribers deemed "unserved." - Although both satellite and cable operators are subject to statutory copyright licensing for the retransmission of distant non-network station and network station signals, the license fees for satellite operators are set on a flat per subscriber, per distant station carried basis, while the license fees for cable operators are based on the cable operator's gross revenues. - Cable operators are required to retransmit to their subscribers the signals of stations that are located outside the DMA in which the cable system is located but that are "significantly viewed" by those households in the cable service area that do not subscribe to any MVPD provider, if the significantly viewed station gives retransmission permission.
-In contrast, satellite operators are permitted, but not required, to retransmit to their subscribers the signals of significantly viewed stations, but if there is a local station with the same network affiliation as the significantly viewed station, the satellite operator also must retransmit that local station's signals; the satellite operator must obtain the retransmission consent of the significantly viewed station (though such consent is not required if there is no local station affiliated to the same network as the significantly viewed station).
+- Cable operators must abide by the retransmission consent/must carry elections of the broadcast stations located in their DMAs and therefore must retransmit to their subscribers the primary signals of the local stations unless a station does not grant retransmission permission.
+While satellite operators must retransmit the signals of all eligible local broadcast stations if they choose to retransmit any, and such retransmission is subject to obtaining the retransmission permission of the station, an operator can choose not to offer any local signals by not offering local-into-local service in a DMA. - Both satellite and cable operators are subject to restrictions on the distant signals that they can offer their subscribers.
+The primary regulatory mechanisms for restricting cable retransmission of distant signals are the FCC's network non-duplication and syndicated exclusivity rules that require the cable operator to black out distant programming that duplicates local programming.
+The primary mechanisms for restricting satellite retransmission are a complex array of rules that confine the retransmission of distant network signals to those subscribers deemed "unserved." - Although both satellite and cable operators are subject to statutory copyright licensing for the retransmission of distant non-network station and network station signals, the license fees for satellite operators are set on a flat per subscriber, per distant station carried basis, while the license fees for cable operators are based on the cable operator's gross revenues.

+• Cable operators are required to retransmit to their subscribers the signals of stations that are located outside the DMA in which the cable system is located but that are "significantly viewed" by those households in the cable service area that do not subscribe to any MVPD provider, if the significantly viewed station gives retransmission permission.
+In contrast, satellite operators are permitted, but not required, to retransmit to their subscribers the signals of significantly viewed station, but if there is a local station with the same network affiliation as the significantly viewed station, the satellite operator also must retransmit that local station's signals; the satellite operator must obtain the retransmission consent of the significantly viewed station (though such consent is not required if there is no local station affiliated to the same network as the significantly viewed station).

-Table 1 compares some key retransmission and copyright provisions for satellite and cable to identify similarities and differences.
-It is noteworthy that, although the satellite and cable carriage provisions are found in the Communications Act and the satellite and cable copyright provisions are found in the Copyright Act, several of these provisions-both in the Communications Act covering carriage and in the Copyright Act covering a statutory copyright license-do not stand on their own, but rather are contingent either on a party meeting a requirement in a different act or meeting a requirement of the FCC.
+Table 1 compares some key retransmission and copyright provisions for satellite and cable to identify similarities and differences.44 It is noteworthy that, although the satellite and cable retransmission consent provisions are found in the Communications Act and the satellite and cable copyright provisions are found in the Copyright Act, two of these provisions-one in the Communications Act covering retransmission consent and one in the Copyright Act covering a statutory copyright license-do not stand on their own, but rather are contingent either on a party meeting a requirement in a different act or meeting a requirement of the FCC.45